cilium/cilium/Documentation/bpf.rst

     char __license[] __section("license") = "GPL";

-  The example also demonstrates a couple of other things that are useful to be aware of when developing programs.
-The code includes kernel headers, standard C headers and an iproute2 specific header that contains the definition of ``struct bpf_elf_map``. iproute2 has a common BPF ELF loader and as such the definition of ``struct bpf_elf_map`` is the very same for XDP and tc typed programs.
+  The example also demonstrates a couple of other things which are useful to be aware of when developing programs.
+The code includes kernel headers, standard C headers and an iproute2 specific header containing the definition of ``struct bpf_elf_map``. iproute2 has a common BPF ELF loader and as such the definition of ``struct bpf_elf_map`` is the very same for XDP and tc typed programs.

-  A ``struct bpf_elf_map`` entry defines a map in the program and contains all relevant information (such as key / value size, etc) that is needed in order to generate a map that is used from the two BPF programs.
+  A ``struct bpf_elf_map`` entry defines a map in the program and contains all relevant information (such as key / value size, etc) needed to generate a map which is used from the two BPF programs.
 The structure must be placed into the ``maps`` section, so that the loader can find it.
-There can be multiple such map declarations with different variable names, but all must be annotated with ``__section("maps")``.
+There can be multiple map declarations of this type with different variable names, but all must be annotated with ``__section("maps")``.

   The ``struct bpf_elf_map`` is specific to iproute2.
-Different BPF ELF loaders can have different formats, for example, the libbpf in the kernel source tree which is mainly used by ``perf`` has a different specification. iproute2 guarantees backwards compatibility for ``struct bpf_elf_map``.
+Different BPF ELF loaders can have different formats, for example, the libbpf in the kernel source tree, which is mainly used by ``perf``, has a different specification. iproute2 guarantees backwards compatibility for ``struct bpf_elf_map``.
   Cilium follows the iproute2 model.

   The example also demonstrates how BPF helper functions are mapped into the C code and being used.
-Here, ``map_lookup_elem()`` is defined by mapping this function into the ``BPF_FUNC_map_lookup_elem`` enum value that is exposed as a helper in ``linux/bpf.h``.
+Here, ``map_lookup_elem()`` is defined by mapping this function into the ``BPF_FUNC_map_lookup_elem`` enum value which is exposed as a helper in ``linux/bpf.h``.
 When the program is later loaded into the kernel, the verifier checks whether the passed arguments are of the expected type and re-points the helper call into a real function call.
 Moreover, ``map_lookup_elem()`` also demonstrates how